 Best practices and reliable PDF remediation service

 Yes, yes, yes!
-PDFs also need to be accessible so that people with disabilities using their screen reader, speech to text technology or even with a braille displayer.
-PDF Accessibility is now a requirement as per Americans with Disabilities Act (ADA), Section 508 & AODA.
+PDFs also need to be accessible so that people with disabilities using screen reader, speech to text technology or braille displayer get equal access.
+Providing Accessible PDFs is now a requirement as per Americans with Disabilities Act (ADA), Section 508 & AODA.

 Just because a document is available as a downloadable PDF does not mean that it is an accessible PDF.
 As we know, PDFs are the go to format for organizations to share information.

 The key to providing an accessible PDF is to ensure that it is a tagged PDF.
 Tagging a PDF ensures that the content is available to assistive technology & screen reader users.

 A tagged PDF has different elements that are required to be marked up.
 It is very similar to an HTML document.
 Once a PDF is tagged, we can then set the relevant content into the specified tags.
 The tags then provide the relevant information to the assistive technology of the type of content that is there in the document.

 What are the techniques to make a PDF document accessible?